offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    }
    ```

- * `{bm} rvalue reference` - A data type that's more-or-less the same as a reference but conveys to the compiler that the data its pointing to is an rvalue (e.g. `MyType &&rref { y }`).
+ * `{bm} rvalue reference` - A data type that's more-or-less the same as a reference but conveys to the compiler that the data it's pointing to is an rvalue (e.g. `MyType &&rref { y }`).

  * `{bm} virtual method/(virtual method|virtual function)/i` - A method in a base class that is overridable by any class that inherits from that base class.